 Caduceians.
-Open to all full-time baccalaureate and master's professional nurse students; provides an agency for social interaction and aids in student orientation.
+Open to all baccalaureate and master's professional nurse students; provides an agency for social interaction and aids in student orientation.

 Student Nurses' Association.
-Students are eligible for membership in the National Student Nurse Association, Indiana Association of Nursing Students, and I.U.'s local chapter.
+Undergraduate students enrolled in state approved nursing programs are eligible for membership in the National Student Nurses' Association, Indiana Association of Nursing Students, and I.U.'s local chapter.
+This includes the students enrolled in the associate, the baccalaureate, the R.N., and pre-nursing programs.
+The chief purpose of the organization is to aid in the preparation of students for the assumption of professional responsibilities.
+Programs encompass health care issues, legal aspects of nursing, interdisciplinary programs and community programs.

-This affords the student the opportunity to meet other nursing students, promote interschool affairs, promote interest and awareness of professional nursing organizations, and prepare for participation in these organizations.

 Student-Faculty Government.
-Open to all students and faculty, this is the central governing body of the School of Nursing.
-This organization attempts to foster a spirit of unity and cooperation among the students and faculty, for whom it sponsors social, cultural, and recreational activities.
+This is an organization open to all nursing students and faculty.
+Student activity fees are utilized to sponsor social, cultural, and recreational activities.
+SFA attempts to foster a spirit of unity and cooperation between the students and faculty.

 Pi Lambda Theta.
-Women students enrolled in teacher education courses may meet selective criteria for election to Pi Lambda Theta, a national honor and professional association for women in education.
+Students enrolled in teacher education courses may meet selective criteria for election to Pi Lambda Theta, a national honor and professional association in education.